ben-rosner-williamsburg/trivia-troll/README.md

 <h2 id="wins">💪🏻 Wins </h2>

- 💪🏻 Learning and implementing typescript
+ 💪🏻 Learning and implementing TypeScript

  💪🏻 Getting a better understanding of Cypress.

- 💪🏻 Figuring out repsonsive design
+ 💪🏻 Figuring out responsive design

+ <h2 id="challenges">❌ Challenges </h2>

+ ❌ We have many issues with responsive design and deployment.

+ ❌ Eventually we figured out the best way to fix these issues was to use the overflow: overlay rule in our css.

+ ❌ Figuring out interfaces was challenging.

 <h2 id="future-ideas">💡 Future Ideas </h2>